Overview of Travel Health and Safety

 Cholera is an acute bacterial intestinal infection usually caused by consuming contaminated water or food.
 The infection is extremely rare and is most often mild and self-limited in otherwise healthy travelers.
 Severe cases begin with sudden onset of frequent watery stools (vomiting may also occur) and progress to dehydration, shock, and coma.
 Cholera is concentrated in areas that are infrequently visited by typical tourists.

-Prevention: The primary prevention of cholera is observance of food and beverage precautions and hand-hygiene (frequent, thorough handwashing) measures.
+Prevention: Observe strict food and beverage precautions and hand hygiene, regardless of vaccination status.
 Maintenance of such personal hygiene is essentially 100% effective for prevention in usual travel situations.
 Thus, cholera vaccines, including those that have been available in many countries for many years, are not to be considered as one of the routine travel vaccines.
 The main risk populations who should consider vaccination are aid, refugee, and health care workers likely to have direct contact with bodily fluids in proximity to displaced populations, especially in crowded camps or impoverished areas.
 Travelers who follow usual tourist itineraries with standard accommodations and who observe food-safety recommendations while in countries reporting cholera have almost no risk.

-Hepatitis A is a viral infection of the liver acquired though the consumption of fecally-contaminated foods or through contact with infected persons via the fecal-oral route (including oral or anal sex).
+Hepatitis A is a viral infection of the liver acquired though the consumption of fecally contaminated foods or through contact with infected persons via the fecal-oral route (including oral or anal sex).
 Hepatitis A infection, which occurs worldwide, is one of the most common diseases for which travelers are at risk, especially in developing countries; risk is less for those traveling exclusively to developed countries.
-Symptoms most commonly appear 25 to 50 days following exposure and include nausea, loss of appetite, stomach pain (just under the rib cage, on the right side of the body), weakness, fatigue, fever, dark urine, and jaundice (yellow skin and eyes).
+Symptoms most commonly appear 15 to 50 days (average 28 days) following exposure and include nausea, loss of appetite, stomach pain (just under the rib cage, on the right side of the body), weakness, fatigue, fever, dark urine, and jaundice (yellow skin and eyes).
 Illness can range from a mild, influenza-like ailment lasting 1 to 2 weeks to severe illness lasting several months.

 Bacterial diarrhea has an abrupt onset of uncomfortable diarrhea.
 Fever, nausea, or vomiting may occur.
 "Abrupt onset" generally means that the traveler is aware of the exact time of day the illness began, and the symptoms are quite bothersome from the beginning.
 Travelers who experience an abrupt onset of uncomfortable diarrhea can be reasonably confident that the cause is bacterial; to shorten the illness they can self-treat with loperamide (Imodium AD is one brand).
 An antibiotic may be prescribed by a health care provider prior to the trip for self-treatment if the diarrhea is very severe and does not respond to loperamide.